matkoch/matkoch.github.io/_posts/2020-02-04-yaml-hell-in-devops.md

 - [AppVeyor](https://www.appveyor.com/docs/)

 Some try to stay clear from YAML, only to replace it with other suboptimal solutions.
 For instance, Jenkins uses a Groovy-flavoured configuration files, which isn't really great either.

+By the way, Azure Pipelines actually provides some [better tooling around editing YAML](https://twitter.com/AzureDevOps/status/1117869418514489346), but apparently, it doesn't really help:

+<div class="tweet" tweetID="1237145762229673984">YAML CAN KISS MY &SS</div>

+But let's try getting more to the bottom of this.

 ## What's wrong with YAML